freyacodes/Lavalink-Client/README.md

 **Warning:** You should not use JDA's `AudioManager#openAudioConnection()` or `AudioManager#closeAudioConnection()` when Lavalink is being used.
 Use `Link` instead.

 ### Using Lavalink and Lavaplayer in the same codebase
-One of the requirements for Lavalink to work with FredBoat was to make Lavalink optional, so we can support selfhosters who do not want to run Lavalink.
+One of the requirements for Lavalink to work with FredBoat was to make Lavalink optional, so we could support selfhosters who do not want to run Lavalink.
+(This has since been removed from FredBoat).
-In FredBoat this is accomplished with the [LavalinkManager](https://github.com/Frederikam/FredBoat/blob/master/FredBoat/src/main/java/fredboat/audio/player/LavalinkManager.java) class.

 Lavalink-Client adds an abstraction layer:
 * `IPlayer` in place of `AudioPlayer`